 Unique Bedroom Lamp: The LED Driver Schematic Circuit Diagram

-At the heart of the circuit is a constant current driver chip PT4115 (IC1) from PowTech (www.crpowtech.com).
-The PT4115, available in an SOT89-5 package, is, in fact, a continuous conduction mode inductive step-down converter designed for driving single- or multiple-series-connected LEDs efficiently from a voltage source higher than the total LED chain voltage.
-The device operates from an input supply between 6 and 30 V and provides an externally adjustable output current of up to 1.2 A. The chip also has a dedicated “dim” input, which accepts either a dc voltage or a wide range of pulsed dimming.
+The core of this circuit features the PT4115 constant current driver chip (IC1) produced by PowTech (www.crpowtech.com).
+The PT4115, conveniently housed in an SOT89-5 package, serves as a continuous conduction mode inductive step-down converter specially designed for efficiently driving single or multiple LEDs connected in series from a voltage source higher than the total LED chain voltage.
+This device operates effectively with an input supply voltage ranging between 6 and 30 V and offers an externally adjustable output current of up to 1.2 A. Additionally, the chip includes a dedicated “dim” input, which accepts either a direct current voltage or a wide range of pulsed dimming signals.

-It’s easy to set up the circuit.
-Just connect the power supply (12- to 15-V) output to the VCC terminal and GND terminals of the circuit (J1).
-You will easily find a small switch-mode power supply that can handle this.
-Then connect the anode of the LED (3x 1W in series) to terminal L+ and its cathode to terminal L– of the circuit (J2).
-That’s it — look at it glow!
+Setting up the circuit is a straightforward process.
+Simply connect the output from your power supply, which should be in the range of 12 to 15 V, to the VCC terminal and GND terminals of the circuit (J1).
+You can easily locate a compact switch-mode power supply capable of handling this voltage range.
+Next, connect the anode of the LED (a series of three 1-W LEDs) to the L+ terminal and the cathode to the L– terminal of the circuit (J2).
+That’s all there is to it—watch it illuminate!

 Notes